fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ```

 To clean the solution up a bit, let's separate rendering the list of persons into its own component <i>Persons</i>.
-The coponent <i>App</i> becomes:
+The component <i>App</i> becomes:

 ```js
 const App = () => {